bradvader/enfusion-next-tailwind/README.md

 # enfusion-next-tailwind
-Main repo for Enfusion, using Next.js with Tailwind CSS
+Main repo for Enfusion app, using Next.js with Tailwind CSS.